 Use Tax Worksheet Round all amounts to the nearest whole dollar.
 Enter purchases from out-of-state sellers made without payment of California sales/use tax.
-See worksheet instructions .00 Enter the applicable sales and use tax rate.
-See worksheet instructions 3.
+See worksheet instructions .00 3.
 Multiply line 1 by the tax rate on line 2.
-Enter result here \$ 4.
-Enter any sales or use tax paid to another state for purchases .00 included on line 1.
-See worksheet instructions\$ 5.
+Enter result here \$ .00 4.
+Enter any sales or use tax paid to another state for purchases included on line 1.
+See worksheet instructions \$ 5.
 Total Use Tax Due.
 Subtract line 4 from line 3.
-Enter the .00 amount here and on line 13.
-If the amount is less than zero, enter -0 .00
+Enter the amount here and on line 13.
+If the amount is less than zero. .00 enter -0 .00